 A journalist that once received compliments for his work by president Carter, one that was also elected as the president of the Philadelphia Association of Black Journalists, later had to name his first book “Live From Death Row”.

 His story is an incredible one, of a spirit that can’t be chained.

-Mumia Abu-Jamal together with the director Stephen Vittoria, have published two books, as parts of the trilogy “Murder Incorporated: Empire, Genocide, and Manifest Destiny.”
+Mumia Abu-Jamal together with the director Stephen Vittoria, have published the trilogy “Murder Incorporated: Empire, Genocide, and Manifest Destiny.”